Show Quality Puppies

 "Show Quality" puppies

-To us, a TRUE show quality dog is one who is not only "showable", but one who is able to compete successfully in the show ring.
+A TRUE show quality dog is one who is not only "showable", but one who will be able to compete successfully in the show ring.
 A TRUE "show quality" puppy is a puppy who - in the best estimation of a reputable breeder with extensive show experience - is more than likely to mature into a dog who will be able to win in the show ring.
-The puppy will more than likely have one or more parents or grandparents who are AKC or Canadian Champions.
-And the breeder should be someone who has actively exhibited successfully at AKC or Canadian Kennel Club shows.
+The puppy will more than likely have one or more parents or grandparents who are AKC or Canadian Champions (in North America that is - in other countries, look for championships or points from the main national kennel club).
+The breeder should be someone who has exhibited successfully at shows.
 It takes experience, extensive breed knowledge, a little luck and a lot of work to produce show quality puppies.
 Less than 10% of all purebred dogs born in the U.S. are truly "show quality".

 Show Quality or Pet?

-But there are many unscrupulous breeders out there who are happy to claim that a puppy is "show quality" just so they can charge top dollar for it.
+WARNING: there are many unscrupulous breeders out there who are happy to claim that a puppy is "show quality" just so they can charge top dollar for it.
 That's why you have to be careful about asking for a show quality puppy.
+If a breeder is advertising "show quality" puppies, but that breeder doesn't show - and there are no Champions in the first generation or two of the pedigree (parents or grandparents) then it's a scam.

 But maybe you're afraid that a "pet" quality - i.e. a non-show-quality - puppy will be inferior in some important way.
 It's important to remember that even a "pet" quality puppy from a well-bred litter will still be a beautiful dog - in fact, you may not be able to tell the difference between your "pet" and his "show quality" sibling.
 The differences are often very subtle and require an expert eye to see them.
 And reputable breeders put just as much time, effort and love into socializing and training and raising their "pet" quality puppies as their "show" quality pups.